Henk ten Cate

 Hendrik Willem ten Cate (born 9 December 1954) is a Dutch football coach and former player.

-In the 2005–06 season, he was assistant to Frank Rijkaard at Barcelona when the team won the UEFA Champions League and La Liga titles.
-He then served as manager of Ajax until October 2007 and won three trophies for the Dutch club.
+During the 2005–06 season, he was assistant to Frank Rijkaard at Barcelona as the club won the UEFA Champions League and La Liga.
+He later managed Ajax until October 2007, winning three trophies with the Dutch club.

-Ten Cate joined Chelsea on 11 October 2007 as assistant manager but stepped down after the defeat of the 2008 UEFA Champions League Final on 29 May 2008, just five days after the departure of manager Avram Grant.
+Henk Tenk joined Chelsea on 11 October 2007 as assistant manager, but stepped down after the 2008 UEFA Champions League Final defeat on 29 May 2008, five days after manager Avram Grant left the club.

 Playing career

 Ten Cate started his football career at amateur side FC Rheden before signing his first professional contract at Go Ahead Eagles.
 He made his Eredivisie debut in the 1979–80 season and earned himself 27 appearances throughout the season in which he scored four goals.
 These performances earned him a transfer to NASL side Edmonton Drillers in Canada.

 After the North American season he returned to Go Ahead Eagles and continued his Eredivisie campaign.
 He became however unsure of his position and was sent on loan to Eerste Divisie side Telstar where he was one of their key players.
 After the season at Telstar he returned to Deventer and became a first team regular for Go Ahead Eagles again for three more seasons.
 In 1985, he switched to Heracles, where he ended his professional career as a player.